abbes99benkirane/Foxynsta_bruteforce/README.md

             return quote_plus(f'#PWD_INSTAGRAM_BROWSER:{version}:{time}:{encrypted}')
 ```
-Furthermore, the script modifies certain attributes in the headers of the login page, 'https://www.instagram.com/accounts/login/ajax/'.
+Furthermore, the tool modifies certain attributes in the headers of the login page, 'https://www.instagram.com/accounts/login/ajax/'.
 For each request, it generates a unique 'user_agent' and extracts the CSRF token from 'https://www.instagram.com/data/shared_data/'.
 Additionally, it introduces new attributes like 'X-Asbd-Id,' among others.

-While the script encounters occasional challenges, particularly due to captchas, it persists in its quest for successful brute force attempts.
+While the tool encounters occasional challenges, particularly due to captchas, it persists in its quest for successful brute force attempts.
 Future developments will focus on devising methods to bypass captchas.
 Thank you for your time.

 ![image](https://github.com/torino64/Insta_bruteforce/assets/47543092/c73a2728-5970-41ee-88ff-e81f35d99687)